TIBCOSoftware/tci-flogo/docs/content/extensions/organizing-code/trigger-json.md

 ```

 ### Output settings
-Any element in the **outputs** section of your trigger.json that has a **display** element associated with it and has a schema associated with it will be shown in the Output settings section.
+Any element in the **outputs** section of your `trigger.json` file that has a **display** element associated with it and has a schema associated with it will be shown in the Output settings section.
 Note that you also need to set the **mappable** element to true.
 ```json
 {
     "name": "body",